athinakantis/EMA/README.md

 ## Features

--   Promotion and demotion option of employees
 -   List rendering
 -   Login option
--   Edit employee option
+-   Possibility to edit employee location, salary and department
 -   Employees are sorted by department in alphabetical order
 -   Options to sort by department, salary or location
+-   Option to promote one member of each department to teamleader

 ## How To Use It